bikeclub51/london-aq/laqn/plotting/README.md

-# Optimization
+# Plotting
-This module holds the code used to save and load objects during experiments and analysis.
+This module holds the code used to make figures for visually interpreting the results of experiments.